 How To Get To Vang Vieng From Luang Prabang

-The road from Luang Prabang to Vang Vieng is one which winds through hills and through forests.
+The road from Luang Prabang to Vang Vieng is one that winds through hills and through forests.
 If you get motion sick definitely take medication before this journey!

 There are plenty of buses and minivans which you can book when you are in Luang Prabang or pre-book online at 12.Go Asia.
 The journey itself takes AT LEAST 5 hours (it will be longer on a bus) which includes 1 bathroom stop along the way.